BLSHEE22/four-part-composer/README.md

 # four-part-composer
 Branch: EighthQHalfOnly

-Allowed rhythms are limited to eighth, quarter, and half notes only.
+Allowed rhythms are limited to eighth, quarter, and half only.